Yaya12085/wp-fusionpay/readme.md

 ## Description

 Fusion Pay Payment Gateway is a custom WordPress plugin that allows you to integrate the Fusion Pay payment system into your WordPress website.
 This plugin provides a user-friendly interface for managing payment settings and allows users to make payments seamlessly.
+It now includes WooCommerce support for easy integration with your e-commerce store.

 ## Features